 Jason has been practicing massage since 2012.
 A strong believer in integrated health, bodywork has been a way to offer a unique change and act as a catalyst for client’s overall health.
 Jason is a practitioner of Kinetic Chain Release and Posture Energetics; a system of protocols to gently set the body back in to balance, as well as John Barnes Myofascial Release, one of the most effective forms of healthcare today.
 In 2015 he began meditating through the Art of Living Foundation and since then has traveled around the East Coast learning and sharing knowledge and peace through meditation.
 This combined focus of meditation and highly effective bodywork makes for a profound and wonderful session.

 Rob began practicing massage in 2007 after graduating from New Hampshire Institute for Therapeutic Arts in Bridgton Maine.
 Rob practices an integrated, intuitive style of massage where various techniques will be applied based on the client’s particular needs each session.
+The pressure level used during sessions ranges from light to moderately deep, as Rob prefers to use various techniques to get the muscles to relax instead of a heavy amount of pressure whenever possible.
 He has spent the last 10 years practicing massage while working alongside physical therapists, orthopedic surgeons, chiropractors and acupuncturists; which has enriched and broadened his knowledge of anatomy, physiology, and kinesiology.
 Rob has also completed advanced training in massage techniques to alleviate neck pain, and neck pain/disfunction sustained as a result of whiplash.
 In 2015, after many years of independent spiritual study, Rob traveled to India to further his personal journey into self-discovery; this journey continues to inform every aspect of his life and work.

 Lindsay found her passion for massage over a decade ago when she graduated from the Therapeutic Massage program at Spa Tech Institute in April of 2006.
 Compassionate by nature, she truly embraces the individual to get to the root of their needs.
-She intuitively cultivates a thorough massage, having a keen interest in deep tissue work, myofascial release and stretches to increase range of motion.
+Certified in Reiki Level I and II, she intuitively creates a thorough massage with a keen interest in deep tissue work, myofascial release, stretches to increase range of motion and the use of essential oils.
 Her love for nature and travel has found her work experience from the coast of Kennebunkport to the mountains of Sugarloaf and most recently spending winters on the beautiful island of St. John, USVI.

 Linda’s initial massage training was obtained at the North Eastern Institute of Whole Health in Manchester, NH in the late 90s where instruction included anatomy, physiology, and kinesiology and techniques such as neuromuscular (deep focused work) reflexology, and hot stones.
 She received advanced training in Ashiatsu in 2001 and 2009 and would love to have you experience what it feels like to be “steamrolled, in a good way.”
 The feet, being larger than the hands, and the depth of her body weight and gravity can melt the entire muscle so that tension has no way to hold on.
 She is also Reiki I certified and practices mindfulness meditation which adds an intuitive element and presence to her sessions.